-Really you only need one great ski jacket & ski pants.
-However, over the years I have added a few to my collection and bring 1-2 with me each trip just to mix things up.
-I even have a ski jumpsuit which I got last year, however it isn't super warm, so I save that for the end of the year when it warms up.
+It can be a little overwhelming with all the ski gear options, however, below I'm sharing my favorite brands that I've loved wearing over the years.
+Really you only need one great ski jacket & pair of ski pants.
+But over the years I have added a few to my collection and bring 1-2 with me each trip just to mix things up.

-Ski Jacket: Obermeyer has become my favorite for ski jackets.
+Obermeyer has become my favorite for ski jackets.
 They are budget friendly and also offer a few color options, but I like to stick with black or white.
 I wear a US 4 in Obermeyer.
-I also have a few pieces from Topshop SNO - these are more fashion pieces and while they are warm, they aren't as warm as a traditional ski brand.
+I love that the hood & faux fur trim are detachable because sometimes its not necessary for all the extra layers.

 Layers are the most important thing when it comes to packing for a ski trip.
 You never know how cold its going to be on the mountain each day.
 It could be sunny and warm or snowing and freezing.
 Be careful though, because there is such a thing as too many layers.
 You don't want to cut off the circulation because then you will actually be more cold, even with all the layers!

 Hot Chillys and Smartwool have become my favorite brands for base layering while keeping me warm and comfortable.
 I either wear this top or this top and these bottoms or these bottoms every time I go skiing.
 I got this turtleneck this year and loved it layered over the base layers.

 This brand is the best for keeping my feet warm and dry.
 These are my favorite pair.

 I always layer a turtleneck sweater on top of my base layers.
 The turtleneck provides added warmth and this one (similar here) is not only functional but fashionable!
 I was SO warm I actually had to take it off after lunch.